AhmedKorim/ipfs-registery/README.md

-# Web3.js IPFS registry Plugin
+# Web3.js IPFS Registry Plugin
-Upload data on IPFS and register the CID on smart contract, then submitted CIDs by an addess can be fetched from events
+Upload data on IPFS and register the CID on smart contract, then submitted CIDs by an address can be fetched from events

 ### Usage
 ```typescript